 The South African seminars mainly address machine builders, OEMs and system integrators.
 The seminars are free of charge to all attendees.
 Endorsed by the SAIMC (Society for Automation, Instrumentation, Measurement and Control)

-With over 4700 member companies from 65 countries, the EtherCAT Technology Group has become the world's largest fieldbus organisation since its foundation in 2003.
+With 5690 members from 66 countries, the EtherCAT Technology Group has become the world's largest fieldbus organisation since its foundation in 2003.
 Within the ETG, key end-users from various industries and leading automation suppliers join forces to support, promote and advance the EtherCAT technology.